 What these Innocents also teach, without words, is that salvation is a gratuitous gift, one that God wills for all men.
-Although we do merit eternity by our good works, we should keep in mind that even this ‘merit’ is itself a gift.
-Beatitude far exceeds anything we can do, and is not something ‘earned’ in strict justice, with the proviso that we who are of the age of reason must do nothing to block or obviate this gift by a grave and mortal sin of commission or even of omission (recall the rather sobering parable of the sheep and goats Matthew recounts towards the end of his Gospel).
+Although we do merit eternity congruently by our good works, we should keep in mind that even this ‘merit’ is itself a gift, and it is Christ Who by far pays most of the ‘price’ of our redemption.
+Beatitude far exceeds anything we can do, and is not something ‘earned’ in strict justice, with the proviso that we who are of the age of reason must use what talents we are given well, and do nothing to block or obviate this gift by a grave and mortal sin of commission or even of omission (recall the rather sobering parable of the sheep and goats Matthew recounts towards the end of his Gospel).

 As such, these youngest of saints also give us hope for the salvation of all those who shuffle off this mortal coil before the age of reason, and before they can make a moral choice.
 Such was the opinion of the International Theological Commission, an advisory body to the Magisterium, which in 2007 discussed the fate of unbaptized infants, ending on a note that we may indeed hope and trust in their salvation by ways known only to God, Who is not bound by His sacraments.